michaelcrubenstein/brookline-mbta-compliance-site/content/posts/failure-to-comply.md

 weight: 230
 categories: ["Compliance"]
 ---
-The MBTA-CA penalizes non-compliant municipalities by denying access to state funding for public housing.
+The MBTA-CA penalizes non-compliant municipalities by denying access to some state funding for public housing.

 The Massachusetts Attorney General has advised that MBTA communities that fail to comply with the MBTA-CA will be subject to civil enforcement action as well as liability under federal and state fair housing laws.